-No unauthorized person shall with intent to cause substantial inconvenience or with intent to cause damage, break, destroy, uncover, deface or tamper with any structure, appurtenance, or equipment which is a part of the sewage works which is a municipal public utility.
-Any person violating this provision and as a result thereof damages any part of the sewage works, shall be subject o arrest and prosecution under the laws of the State of Oregon as set forth in OPRS 164.345 through 164.365.
+No unauthorized Person shall with intent to cause substantial inconvenience or with intent to cause damage, break, destroy, uncover, deface or tamper with any structure, appurtenance, or equipment which is a part of the Sewage works which is a municipal public utility.
+Any Person violating this provision and as a result thereof damages any part of the Sewage works, shall be subject to arrest and prosecution under the laws of the State of Oregon as set forth in OPRS 164.345 through 164.365.